Celebrating civil unions and weddings

 at Montréal’s city hall

 The city celebrates civil unions and marriages at Montréal’s city hall.
-The ceremony can be held in French or English and lasts for one hour maximum.
+The ceremony can be held in French or English and lasts for 30 minutes maximum.

 Dates in 2017 : All places have been allocated